Are you sure your mitochondria are happy?

 She felt pessimism, sadness and guilt about her situation, working too hard and not having enough time for her mother.

-She always felt sad about not being a good enough daughter.
+My friend always felt sad about not being a good enough daughter.

-I said, “Can I tell you something, my friend?”
+I said, “Can I tell you something?”

 She nodded.